 I've fallen into creating these micro bursts of Spoken Word Somethings, between rough drafts of scripts they slowly fill up the thin margins in my Moleskine.
 They served the purpose of conveying emotions that normal sentence structure or even typical thought processes couldn't do justice.
 And they're fun so, there's always that.

 PASS THE SYRUP She pops the shot back.
 Espresso.
 Not whiskey.
 Eyed with a tired smile from across the table by someone who seems to have known her longer then truth be told.
 Over-analytical, over-wrought, over the point where sleep should have occurred.
 Over it all, like water under a bridge.
 I guess this is what growing up feels like.

 Thought!
 Hoping to greatly upgrade the overarching design of my website.
-Feelings regarding the sharp appearance at https://husskyasphalt.com?
-Undoubtedly a powerful Burlington based paving company with heart when seeking inside the whole Ontario locale.
+Feelings regarding the sharp appearance at http://www.onestopfinancialsolutions.ca?
+Undoubtedly an honest mortgage company in Halifax when seeking inside the whole Nova Scotia locale.
 Make your feedback.
 With thanks!

 ICE PICK It was overkill.
 She should have poured hot water over her bleeding heart instead of grabbing the blowtorch.
 The hammer lay on the cold hard concrete only to be used by strangers behind screens whose words burned more then she would even let on.
 Icy hot, it's all sad pop culture references on a bitter winter day.

 A WINTER'S TALE In the end everything returns to blood and dirt, to rust.
 The annual songs of crippled branches and limbs that bend to the will of the wind and the hearts of those who seek solace in words written on both stone faces and mortal bones.
 They are other, among the lost wisps of memory that sink deep into the hallowed ground of that dreamlike existence covered in a mere blanket of white.